Randomized Masked Finetuning: An Efficient Way to Mitigate Memorization of PIIs in LLMs: Methodology

 \subsection{Metrics Used}

-We use two metrics to calculate and compare memorization: Total Extraction Rate (TER) and Seen Extraction Rate (SER).
-We utilize Mean Delta Perplexity (MDP) to compare the performance of the training techniques.
+We adapt extraction rate methodologies from \citet{carlini2021extractingtrainingdatalarge} and \citet{nasr2023scalableextractiontrainingdata} to the PII context, defining two complementary metrics that measure memorization at different granularities: Total Extraction Rate (TER) for global PII extraction across the entire dataset, and Seen Extraction Rate (SER) for checkpoint-level PII extraction relative to training exposure. \citet{borkar2025privacyrippleeffectsadding} similarly measure email address extraction rates over training sequences, which informed our metric design.
+For performance assessment, we utilize Mean Delta Perplexity (MDP) to compare training techniques.